Durgada, Kakinada district: Demographics

-Work Profile
+Economy

-Most of the people in the village are small and marginal farmers having less than 5 acres of agricultural land and some people are Agricultural labour.
-Fewer people are engaged in other works such as mango pickle manufacturing and selling gold by the gram.
-Many residents work in Indian railways, the Banking sector, Software, and the Teaching field.
+Most of the villagers are small and marginal farmers having less than 5 acres of agricultural land.
+Fewer people are engaged in other works such as mango pickle manufacturing and gold selling.
+Others work in railways, banking, software, and education.

-Education

-Many residents have completed Graduation or Post Graduation.
-Some people have completed Professional degrees (Chartered Accountants, Cost Accountants).

-Caste Profile
+Caste profile

 Most castes are found here.
 About half of the people are Kapu, and Schedule castes constitute 12% of the population.

 Crops

 As there is no irrigation by rivers or canals, people depend on groundwater irrigation.
 The people in the village cultivate less water-consuming crops.

-The most famous crops in Durgada are:
+Some crops farmed include onion, mango, papaya, ground nuts, and various vegetables.
+Most of the people will cultivate two crops per year such onions during kharif crop and sesame or watermelon during Rabi or some other vegetable crops.